 And it has become a vicious circle.
 We watch mediocre stuff and mediocre stuff is served back to us.

-What's your opinion on the topic?
 What are the three habits you could shake once in a while?
 Please, leave a comment in the section below.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.